 Parks & People: A Declaration of Interdependence

-The Parks & Greenspace Conference will feature three Keynote speakers, as well as ten breakout sessions focusing on different aspects of the interdependence of parks and communities.
+The Parks & Greenspace Conference will feature four Keynote speakers, as well as ten breakout sessions focusing on different aspects of the interdependence of parks and communities.

 Speakers and topics will be posted as they are confirmed - check back often!

 Peter Harnik is Director of The Trust for Public Land's Center for City Park Excellence.
 He has led numerous research projects into what makes for great park systems, and he speaks frequently and writes widely about the relationship between cities and parks.
 His most recent book, Urban Green: Innovative Parks for Resurgent Cities, published in 2010 by Island Press, was named one of the five best books of that year by the American Society of Landscape Architects' blog.

 Cynthia Nikitin is the Senior Vice President of Project for Public Spaces.
 Her expertise stretches from the development of downtown master plans and transit facility enhancement projects, to the development of public art master plans, to using placemaking to create safer cities, and more.
 She facilitates approximately 40 public workshops, visioning sessions, and public meetings annually.
 Cynthia serves as the Director of the National Endowment for the Arts Citizens' Institute on Rural Design, managing the corporate-sponsored "Heart of the Community" program, and spearheads Project for Public Spaces's alliance with UN-HABITAT to create 300 great public spaces in cities across the developing world.